noahweasley/Node-User-Settings/README.md

 #### Type: String

-An optional filename used to persist the settings.
+An optional filename in which the corresponding file would be deleted.
 This can be left _null_

 #### Returns